sonyagreen/continuous_deployment_talk/README.md

   (note of someone saying "I did this thing, no one should notice, let us know if you see anything weird") We ship big things too.
 Here's what the average user-noticable but fairly routine/well tested feature Use graphs more to show the dropoff feeling.
-Find an example (something the audience may be aware of) as a normal graph, then show this one.

 One time, we shipped a UI change to our Issues feature.
 This change happened in the beginning of April.